fatso83/node-redis-dist-job-queue/README.md

    server is `childProcessCount * workerCount`.
 If `childProcessCount` is `0`, total concurrency for this server is `workerCount`.
 Defaults to the number of CPU cores on the computer.
+ * `flushStaleTimeout` - every this many milliseconds, scan for jobs that crashed while executing and moves them back into the queue.
+   Defaults to 30000.

 ### jobQueue.start()